 I am all over this Daring Baker Challenge.
-Our hosts this month, are Shel of Musings from the Fish Bowland Natalie of Gluten A Go Go and they vegan and/or gluten-free lavash crackers from Peter Reinhart’s The Bread Baker’s Apprentice.
-I had big plans to get very creative with this months challenge; but, then last night while having a glass of wine, listening to the debate, hanging out with my man and twittering, I realized (thanks to Susan) that the challenge was due today!
-EEEKKSS!
+Our hosts this month, are Shel of Musings from the Fish Bowland, and Natalie of Gluten A Go-Go.
+They are vegan as well as gluten-free and their pick this month are these homemade crackers from Peter Reinhart’s The Bread Baker’s Apprentice.
+The only other thing we had to do besides make the crackers was to serve them with a dip.
+I had big plans to get very creative with this month’s challenge; but, then last night while having a glass of wine, listening to the debate, hanging out with my man, I realized that I did not have enough time.

 1/2 tsp (.13 oz) salt